-(This article was originally published on the 15th October 2017 and updated on the 5th February 2020).
+(This article was originally published on the 15th of October 2017 and updated on the 10th of January 2022).

 The majority of Malaysians, especially those living in the urban city areas will own at least a car.
 Many conclude that the main reason to own a vehicle is to facilitate convenience.
 As for some, the option of using the public transport system for daily transportation may not be as convenient.

 The problem is, cars do not come cheap in Malaysia either, especially imported cars since there are several taxes that you have to pay for.
 So, you may then be wondering whether you should buy a used or a new car in Malaysia.

 Of course, this really depends on your individual financial situation.
 Here are some of the important questions you should ask yourself before buying a car:

 - What is my overall budget for a car?

 - Can I afford to pay at least 10% of down payment for the car that I want?

 - Am I eligible to apply a hire purchase loan (in addition to all my existing loans)?